-OCLV Carbon is Trek’s patented carbon fiber process, the result of more than 25 years of experience building the world’s finest carbon fiber bicycles in Waterloo, Wisconsin, USA.
-Experience matters, especially when working with a material that holds seemingly endless possibilities but presents such unique challenges as carbon fiber.
+OCLV Carbon is Trek’s patented carbon fibre process, the result of more than 25 years of experience building the world’s finest carbon fibre bicycles in Waterloo, Wisconsin, USA.
+Experience matters, especially when working with a material that holds seemingly endless possibilities but presents such unique challenges as carbon fibre.
 To understand the best technology, you have to build it, and we’ve been doing just that since 1991.

 Why OCLV Carbon?